Zero Waste in South Christchurch (including Banks Peninsula)

-This guide covers South Christchurch businesses only.
-For other parts of Christchurch or to read about city-wide council and community services, or city-wide shopping options, please refer to the Zero Waste in Christchurch City homepage.
+This guide covers South Christchurch and Banks Peninsula only.
+For other parts of Christchurch, please refer to the Zero Waste in Christchurch City homepage.

 - Spice n’ Things, 270B Lincoln Road, Addington – this Indian grocery store stocks a small range of unpackaged/loose spices, nuts, seeds, legumes, flours and rice in bulk bins.

 - Quality Spices, 292B Lincoln Rd, Addington – this Indian grocery store offers a wide range of unpackaged goods in bulk bins, including nuts, seeds, dried fruit, cocoa, coconut, sugar, spices, beans/legumes, flours and grains.

 - Bin Inn Lincoln Road, 57/59 Lincoln Rd, Spreydon – offers a wide array of dried food in bulk bins (including, but not limited to, nuts, seeds, cereals, grains, legumes, flours, dried fruit and pasta), a range of spices, sweets (including licorice), treats and snacks, and liquid foods like vinegars, oils, honey, syrups etc. They also have a peanut butter extruder, just BYO jar!
 All Bin Inns across the country offer a 5% discount if you bring your own bags and containers.